-- You may use the menus located at the top of the dialog box to get steel shape sizes. - ☐ Choose if you want to place the shape by end view or to draw the side view. - ☐ Click the rotate buttons to rotate the view of the shape. - ☐ Choose if you want to show a point for the centroid in end view and a centerline in side view. - ☐ Choose if you want the end view hatched. - ☐ Choose to place the shape as a Bézier, to which you can assign a fill pattern or fill color. - ☐ Choose if you want angled flanges.
+- ☐ Type the dimensions of the shape. - You may use the menus located at the top of the dialog box to get steel shape sizes. - Choose if you want to place the shape by end view or to draw the side view. - ☐ Click the rotate button to rotate the view of the shape. - Choose if you want to show a point for the centroid in end view and a centerline in side view. - ☐ Choose if you want the end view hatched. - ☐ Choose to place the shape as a Bézier, to which you can assign a fill pattern or fill color. - Choose if you want angled flanges.

-То use the I-Shape tool: Select the I-Shape tool from the Nuts & Bol ts palette е.
+To use the I-Shape tool:

-Use the same drawing technique described for the Hole tool.
+- ☐ Select the I-Shape tool from the Nuts & Bolts palette. - ☐ Use the same drawing technique described for the Hole tool.